 Mobile-Friendly Website Design

-Since most voice searches are done on mobile devices like smartphones, and since search engines now rank web pages according to their support for mobile devices, polishing your website’s design for mobile-friendliness is at the top of the list.
+Since most voice searches are done on mobile devices like smartphones, and since search engines now analyze web pages for visibility according to their support for mobile devices, polishing your website’s design for mobile-friendliness is at the top of the list.
 In addition to providing fast-loading pages and adaptive or responsive page design that automatically adjust for the display on each user’s device, you should check that there are no “intrusive interstitials” like pop-ups blocking any of the text on the landing page for mobile users.
 Make sure that users can find your contact information without having to scroll, and, if possible, without having to click, though a single button leading to a page with physical and email addresses and business hours will also work.

 Write Web Content in Natural Language